cc-archive/cclatam-mini-grants/ABC of CC and Copyright.md

 *Last update:*
 - <del>Evelyn + Claudia will coordinate with CC-CR. </del>
-- After spoke with CC-CR and CC-ELS, they will send out a proposal of join work.
-(04.05.2015)
+- <del>After spoke with CC-CR and CC-ELS, they will send out a proposal of join work.
+(04.05.2015)</del>
+- the app is ready.
+Just waiting for the funds to be released.
+(18.08.2015)